kashura/kashura/README.md

 - :family: The older I get the more I appreciate my family.
-- Core @ [The Odin Project](https://www.theodinproject.com/) - a wonderful community of learners.
+- :shipit: Core @ [The Odin Project](https://www.theodinproject.com/) - a wonderful community of learners.
 - :soccer: One Love.
 One United.
 Manchester United.
 - :dog: German Shepherd Ambassador and amateur trainer.
 - :microscope: Professional dabbler.
 Always learning, always trying something new.